 - Delete any text that does not apply in your situation, replacing it with what you need to say.
 Areas that definitely need to be updated are underlined, though you can make changes to any part of the document.

 - Proofread carefully, being sure there are no errors, that the letter clearly communicates your request and that it is properly formatted.
 The specific reasons for your request should be clearly listed.

-- Use the Check Spelling command in the Edit menu to verify that all words are spelled correctly, then proofread carefully for grammar and content.
+- Check spelling to verify that all words are spelled correctly, then proofread carefully for grammar and content.

-- When you have made your adjustments, save your version by going to the File menu and then clicking Save As.
+- When you have made your adjustments, save your version to your computer.